pauldijou/redux-act/README.md

 - **actions** (objects | array): wrap an array of actions inside another action and will reduce them all at once when dispatching it.
 You can also call this function with several actions as arguments.

 :warning: **Warning** Does not work with assigned and binded actions by default since those will be dispatched immediately when called.
-You will need to use the `act` method for such actions.
+You will need to use the `raw` method for such actions.
 See usage below.

 ### Usage